 Submit the following items to the Graduate School to begin the review process:

-- A completed Final Committee Approval form signed by ALL committee members.
+- A completed Final Committee Approval for Electronic Thesis or Dissertation Submission form signed by ALL committee members.

 - A Thesis/Dissertation Defense form, if one has not been previously submitted by your department.